geaxgx/depthai_handface/README.md

     ```./demo.py [-a] -xyz```

-    The measure is made on the wrist keypoints and on a point of the forehead between the eyes.
+    The measures are made on the wrist keypoints and on a point of the forehead between the eyes.